cellulove/cellulove.github.io/_posts/2020-08-19-classiccarrotlobule.markdown

 Patterns are the same everywhere !!

-The classic hepaatic lobule is the unit block of the liver tissue, it has a central vein and hepatocytes arranged in linear cords from the central vein in the same pattern of the heart of the carrot 😊😎
+The classic hepatic lobule is the unit block of the liver tissue, it has a central vein and hepatocytes arranged in linear cords from the central vein in the same pattern of the heart of the carrot 😊😎

 Liver H&E x100